notpeelz/ArgumentParser/CONTRIBUTING.md

 ### Indent style

 * Always use 4-wide spaces indent with open braces.
-* Empty constructor overloads should be in-lined.
+* Empty constructor should be in-lined.
 * Automatic properties (and smaller ones) are, however, always in-line (except when adorned with attributes).

 ```cs